9 Sophisticated Counting.

 9.4 Combinations#

 A combination is really a misnomer, because it is the number of ways of choosing \(p\) distinguishable objects from a group of \(n\) distinguishable objects, and the order of choosing these \(p\) objects does not matter.
 If two letters from ABC are chosen, the number of combinations is three and the choices or combinations are AB \(\equiv\) BA, AC \(\equiv\) CA, BC \(\equiv\) CB because the order does not matter.
+If there are five things we can take two of them in ten different ways.
+If the things are labelled A, B, C, D, E then the combinations of two at a time are AB, AC, AD, AE, BC, BD, BE, CD, CE, DE.

 In a permutation, there are \(n!\) ways of choosing (if all the objects are different) and a combination must be less than this because the ordering of similar objects does not matter, and is less by the factorial of the number chosen, which is \(p!\).
-Four objects A B C D produce \(4! = 24\) permutations.
+Four objects A, B, C, D produce \(4! = 24\) permutations.
 If any three (\(p = 3\)) are chosen at a time, the four combinations \(C(4, 3)\) are ABC, ACD, ABD, BCD.
 Each of these groups has \(p! = 3! = 6\) permutations making \(4 \times 6 = 24\) permutations in total.
 Thus the number of combinations \(C\) is

 Therefore, using equation 19, the number of ways of choosing \(p\) objects at a time out of a total of \(n\), is